SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Exercise

-Check out ([GLFW's documentation] https://www.glfw.org/docs/latest/group__keys.html) and augment `UProcessInput` to handle multiple keys at the same time.
+Check out [GLFW's Documentation](https://www.glfw.org/docs/latest/group__keys.html) and augment `UProcessInput` to handle multiple keys at the same time.
 For example, print a message to the screen if `Shift` and `A` are pressed simultaneously.

 # Section 4-2: Handling Mouse Input